CCBR/XAVIER/docs/usage/run.md

 > **Reference genome.**
 > *type: string/file*
 >
 > This option defines the reference genome for your set of samples.
-On Biowulf, exome-seek does comes bundled with pre built reference files for human samples; however, it is worth noting that the pipeline does accept a pre-built resource bundle pulled with the cache sub command (coming soon).
+On Biowulf, xavier does comes bundled with pre built reference files for human samples; however, it is worth noting that the pipeline does accept a pre-built resource bundle pulled with the cache sub command (coming soon).
 Currently, the pipeline only supports the human reference hg38; however, support for mouse reference mm10 will be added soon.
 >
 > ***Pre built Option***
 > Here is a list of available pre built genomes on Biowulf: hg38.